 A few of our favorite apps and sides:

 Chipotle Chicken Bean DipPear, Gorgonzola & Honey Cups

 Sweet Potato & Parsnip Puree Lighter Green Bean Casserole

 Roasted Orange Cranberry SauceParmesan Garlic Cauliflower Mash

-Nourish Neighbors At Campbell we are committed to outreach programs, such as Campbell Healthy Communities.
+Nourish Neighbors At Campbell we are committed to outreach programs, such as Campbell Shared Communities.
 As we enjoy the gifts of fall, let’s keep giving back to our community in mind.
 Local food drives and soup kitchens are a great way for families and friends to come together and help those in need.
 Sign up to volunteer through church, school and sport group events that are posted in your community, or even start your own.
 What a rewarding way to help nourish our neighbors!Warm Fall Wishes, Jen